 However, there are circumstances in which coverage is not provided.
 In those cases, the friend or roommate might not be covered by the owner’s policy but might have insurance coverage through their own insurance.
 Thus, there may be two insurance policies against which to make claims.
 Whether both insurance policies can be triggered is a legally complex question, and the answer depends on the exclusions and coverages contained in the respective policies.

 Mansfield Melancon Attorneys can Help

 If you have been injured in a Louisiana car accident involving a borrowed or rented car, contact the Louisiana personal injury attorneys at Mansfield, Melancon, Cranmer & Dick LLC.
-We have proven experience with many types of personal injury cases including Louisiana automobile accidents.
+We have a proven track record of success handling many types of Louisiana personal injury cases, including, but not limited to, car accidents, boating accidents, motorcycle accidents, premises liability accidents, and cases involving nursing care facility abuse/neglect.
 Contact us by calling one of our offices: New Orleans at (504) 500-1108, Baton Rouge at (225) 612-0800, or Lafayette at (337) 409-0003.
 You can also request a free consultation by using our “Contact Us” page.